Nukesor/Arrrsync/README.md

 ## Progress:

-`get` and `push` already works.
+The commands `get` and `push` already work.
 But it only does with a ssh-agent and a key for the target server.
 I'm still looking for a convenient way to use the open paramiko ssh channel in combination with rsync.

 ##Completion:
 Completion as a really annoying topic!
 I implemented basic path completion, but there are so many ways for users to write faulty paths, I stopped trying to handle all of them.